U.S. life expectancy falls for second straight year — as drug overdoses soar

-Life expectancy in the United States fell for the second year in a row in 2016 — and it’s clear the epidemic of drug overdoses is to blame, government researchers said Thursday.
+Life expectancy in the United States fell for the second year in a row in 2016 — and it’s clear the epidemic of drug overdoses is at least in part to blame, government researchers said Thursday.

 Overall life expectancy for a baby born in 2016 fell to 78.6 years, a small decline of 0.1 percent, the National Center for Health Statistics (NCHS) team found.
 At the same time, mortality from drug overdoses rose by 21 percent.